Cannabis (drug): Legality

 See also countries that have legalized medical use of cannabis.

 Since the beginning of the 20th century, most countries have enacted laws against the cultivation, possession or transfer of cannabis.
 These laws have had an adverse effect on cannabis cultivation for non-recreational purposes, but there are many regions where handling of cannabis is legal or licensed.
 Many jurisdictions have lessened the penalties for possession of small quantities of cannabis so that it is punished by confiscation and sometimes a fine, rather than imprisonment, focusing more on those who traffic the drug on the black market.

 In some areas where cannabis use had been historically tolerated, new restrictions were instituted, such as the closing of cannabis coffee shops near the borders of the Netherlands, and closing of coffee shops near secondary schools in the Netherlands.
-In Copenhagen, Denmark in 2014, mayor Frank Jensen discussed possibilities for the city to legalize cannabis production and commerce.
+In Copenhagen, Denmark, in 2014, Mayor Frank Jensen discussed possibilities for the city to legalize cannabis production and commerce.

 Some jurisdictions use free voluntary or mandatory treatment programs for frequent known users.
 Simple possession can carry long prison terms in some countries, particularly in East Asia, where the sale of cannabis may lead to a sentence of life in prison or even execution.
 Political parties, non-profit organizations, and causes based on the legalization of medical cannabis or legalizing the plant entirely (with some restrictions) have emerged in such countries as China and Thailand.

 In December 2012, the U.S. state of Washington became the first state to officially legalize cannabis in a state law (Washington Initiative 502) (but still illegal by federal law), with the state of Colorado following close behind (Colorado Amendment 64).
 On 1 January 2013, the first cannabis "club" for private marijuana smoking (no buying or selling, however) was allowed for the first time in Colorado.
 The California Supreme Court decided in May 2013 that local governments can ban medical cannabis dispensaries despite a state law in California that permits the use of cannabis for medical purposes.
 At least 180 cities across California have enacted bans in recent years.

 President Biden discussess rescheduling of cannabis.

-On 30 April 2024, the United States Department of Justice announced it would move to reclassify cannabis from a Schedule I to a Schedule III controlled substance.
+On 30 April 2024, the United States Department of Justice announced it would move to reclassify cannabis from a Schedule I controlled substance to the somewhat less restricted Schedule III.
+On 18 December 2025, Donald Trump signed an executive order to reclassify cannabis as a Schedule III drug.